GodKnowss/GodKnowss.github.io/_pages/about.md

 <!-- # Welcome to My Website! -->

 ## About me
 Greetings.
-I am currently a graduate student at Purdue University, supported by the Ross Fellowship and the Presidential Award Scholarship.
+I am currently a graduate student at Purdue University, supported by the Ross Fellowship and the Presidential Excellence Award.
 I have also recently been awarded the [2026 National Science Foundation (NSF) Graduate Research Fellowship](https://www.research.gov/grfp/AwardeeList.do?method=loadAwardeeList).

 Prior to this, I earned my B.S. in Electrical Engineering with Summa Cum Laude from the University of Florida, Gainesville, FL.